mikedolan03/travelbucket/readme.md

 Travel Bucket
 ====================
 It's a big world out there.
-What avid globetrotter doesn't have a bucket list of places to go.
+What avid globetrotter doesn't have a bucket list of places to go?
 Travel Bucket is a bucket list app for travel enthusiasts that allows travelers to search for new places to visit, list and plan trips, as well as check off and review places they visit on their bucket list.

 Demo
 ==================